[Updated June 2018]

-So, to sum it up, it’s the brightness of the pixel.
+To sum it up, it’s the brightness of the pixels.

 A pixel is the building block of an image.
 Thousands and millions of pixels of different color make up an image.

-Every pixel in an image has a luminosity value (0-100%).
+Every pixel has a luminosity value (0-100%).
 This determines how bright or dark it is.